davosmith/moodle-uploadpdf/README.txt

 * Add any feedback / grades to the usual form and save them.

+==Edit Templates==

+* Click on the 'Edit Templates...' button on the 'Settings' page

+* Choose the name of the Template to edit (or select 'New Template...')

+* You can change the name of the template, delete the template or make it available to everyone on the site (administrators only, for this last option).
+Only administrators can edit site templates.
+  Note: you cannot delete templates that are in use (click 'show' to find out where it is currently being used)

+* The list at the bottom allows you to choose an item in the template to edit, or choose 'New Item...' to add a new one.

+* The types of item you can add are: text - a block of text, which will re-flow at 'width' pixels 'value' will be the prompt the student sees to fill this in shorttext - similar to text, but without word-wrapping useful for 'name' or 'type your initials to state this is all your own work' date - fills in the date that the assignment was submitted 'value' is the format to record the date

+* To position the items on the template, upload an example PDF coversheet (using the bottom form) then type in the position you want to place the PDF (x position, y position, in pixels)

+* When you are finished, save any items you have changed, then close the window.
+The list of templates on the 'settings' page should have been updated.

 ==Uninstall==

 * Delete any instances of the module from courses.

 * Delete the contents of <siteroot>/mod/assignment/type/uploadpdf.

-* Use mysql/phpmyadmin to delete the 'assignment_uploadpdf_comment'
+* Use mysql/phpmyadmin to delete the following tables:
+  'assignment_uploadpdf', 'assignment_uploadpdf_comment',
+  'assignment_uploadpdf_template' and
-  table (if someone can tell me a better way of doing this, which works with Moodle 1.8 and above, then please do so!).
+  'assignment_uploadpdf_template_item' (if someone can tell me a better way of doing this, which works with Moodle 1.8 and above, then please do so!).

 ==Known issues==